tyleretters/nor.the-rn.info/_pages/about.md

 In 2024 I'm primarily releasing music as [They Became What They Beheld](https://tbwtb.com).
 See my [discography](/discography) for more.

-I hold a Bachelor of Fine Arts in graphic design from [Columbia College Chicago](https://colum.edu).
+I work as a Senior Full Stack Engineer at [Discogs](https://discogs.com).
+I hold a BFA in graphic design from [Columbia College Chicago](https://colum.edu).

 My accounts: